Xithrius/twitch-tui/README.md

 ### Setup

 1. Make sure you have Cargo installed from [rust-lang website](https://www.rust-lang.org/learn/get-started).
 Make sure the Cargo binary folder is appended to your `$PATH` environment variable.
-2. Copy [`default-config.toml`](https://github.com/Xithrius/twitch-tui/blob/main/default-config.toml) to a `config.toml` file.
-Based on your OS, place the config file in the following directories:
+Copy [`default-config.toml`](https://github.com/Xithrius/twitch-tui/blob/main/default-config.toml) to a `config.toml` file.
+Based on your OS, place the config file in the directories listed below.
+Any command line options/arguments taken from `twt --help` (when the binary is eventually installed) will overwrite the corresponding value in the config file.
    - Windows: `%appdata%\twt\config.toml`
    - Linux/MacOs: `~/.config/twt/config.toml`
 3. Get an OAuth token from [Twitch](https://twitchapps.com/tmi/), and have it ready to put into the `token` variable in the `config.toml` file that you created.
 4. Run `cargo install twitch-tui` and follow the instructions that it prints.
-5. You should now be able to run `twt` from anywhere now.
+5. You should now be able to run `twt`.
 For CLI options/arguments, run `twt --help` for information.
 Any arguments/options passed through the command line will overwrite `config.toml`.
 To update in the future, run `cargo install twitch-tui`.
 Have fun!

 ### More information